Acoustic Neuroma Treatment

 - Above the ear (middle fossa)

 Your physician will recommend the best type of surgery for your specific condition.
-Hearing preservation approaches are available for some carefully selected patients.
+Hearing preservation approaches are available for some carefully selected patients most likely to benefit from the procedure.